CLB56/tips_and_tricks/vim.md

 # Use vim for markdown

 No customization required.

 Use pandoc for vizualization.

-sudo apt install libjs-mathjax pandoc -f markdown -t html -c github.css -s --mathjax --metadata pagetitle="my_title" -o <path_to_output_file.html> input_file.md
+sudo apt install libjs-mathjax
+pandoc -f markdown -t html -c github.css -s --mathjax --metadata pagetitle="my_title" -o <path_to_output_file.html> input_file.md

+To display all markdown tags :
+:set concealevel=0

 # If you plan to use the built-in plugin manager (not recommended in 2020)